tpwo/google-keep-extractor/README.md

 Python 3.7 or later is needed.
 No additional packages are required.

-After running the script, Markdown file with timestamp in filename in created in the `export` folder.
+After running the script, Markdown file with timestamp in filename is created in the `export` folder.
 This single file will contain all notes which will be separated with `---`.